bl4de/ctf/2017/CERTPL_ECSM_2017/web1_writeup.md

 $data = $result->fetchAll();
 ```

-"But we already get $data from this query, did't we?@ you might ask.
+*"But we already get $data from this query, did't we?"* you might ask.

 Yes, you're correct, but as we pass fake username and password, ```message``` column contains NULL.
 It will contain legitimate data only for username, which exists in database.

 So let's use SQL Injection we've found and let's try to extract some username.
 Problem is that we do not get any readable feedback from backend, so any ```UNION``` based injections won't work as we expect.
 Good news is we can still use ```UNION```, however we need to extract data character by character, using comparision between valid and invalid response from the server.
+This technique is known as __Boolean Based SQL Injection__.

 First, let's see how correct request looks like.
-I've used ```admin``` here as example, but actually, I guessed existing username and I get response which means ```admin``` user was found in database:
+I've used username ```admin``` here as example, but actually this 'example' I guessed is already existing username and I get response which means ```admin``` user was found in database:

 ```